multani/gcp-changelog/content/looker/index.md

 * You can now select up to five Looker Explores as data sources for a data agent.
 * You can now [share data agents](https://cloud.google.com/looker/docs/studio/conversational-data-agents-looker#share-data-agents) to let other users chat with your agent and its Explores.

-**Note:** This release note was published prematurely and amended on October 8, 2025 to reflect that these features are coming soon.
+**Note:** This release note was published prematurely.
+It was amended on October 8, 2025 to reflect that these features are coming soon and amended on October 14, 2025 to indicate that the features [have been launched](https://cloud.google.com/looker/docs/release-notes#October_10_2025).

 ---
 ## 2025-09-23